Enter Bird's Name in Search Box:

 Distribution: These tanagers are found throughout wooded areas.
-Consistently, seen in small numbers, along the southern borders of central Canada, odd reports in the eastern provinces of Canada, west into the central USA states, a narrow band reaching into California, and east to the tip of Florida.
+They are consistently seen in small numbers, along the southern borders of central Canada, with the odd reports in the eastern provinces of Canada, west into the central USA states, and a narrow band reaching into California and east to the tip of Florida.

 These are links to websites pertaining to the different birding institutions, societies and organizations here in North America.
 Some of these same sites are a great asset to seeking out knowledge on birds in other regions of the world.
 Each of these links offer the user different methods to identify birds, whether it be by regions, habitat, appearance or maybe colour.
 Knowledge on the possibilities of where and what birds might be present are included.